 Capital assets are recorded at cost less accumulated amortization.
 Repairs and maintenance costs are charged to expense.
-Capital assets are amortized on a straight-line basis over their estimated useful lives as follows:
+Leasehold improvements are amortized on a straight-line basis over the lesser of the term of the lease or their estimated useful lives.
+Other capital assets are amortized on a straight-line basis over their estimated useful lives as follows:

 Asset Period

 Computer software 1 year

-Computer software Computer hardware 3 years
+Computer hardware 3 years

 Office furniture 5 years

 Office equipment 5 years